Look A Little Closer!

-Museum Camp is a day camp for youth ages 13–16 who love museums and are interested in having a behind-the-scenes view of what it’s like to work in one.
-Participants with an interest in museums, museum careers, art, paleontology, anthropology, or biology will especially enjoy this camp.
-The staff at BYU’s museums will help you take your love of museums to the next level.
-You will even have a chance to curate your own display and show off your work in an exhibit at the end of the week!
+Museum Camp is a day camp for youth ages 11–15 who love museums and are interested in having a behind-the-scenes view of what it’s like to work in one.
+Participants with interests in museums, museum careers, art, paleontology, anthropology, or biology will love the daily visits to each BYU museum as well as the chance to curate their own exhibit at the end of the week!

 Basic requirements to participate in BYU Youth Programs: